Isle of Palms – Isle of Palms, South Carolina

 The island’s first inhabitants were Sewee Indians, who reportedly were friendly towards the English when their ships were sighted on the horizon of the Atlantic.
 According to local lore, the Native Americans swam out to greet the incoming ships, assisting with their safe arrival to shore.
 Pirates were also known to take refuge here, though beachcombers have yet to discover any treasure other than what the tide brings from the sea.

 In fact, during the Revolutionary War, 2,500 British troops never made it across the notorious Breach Inlet to neighboring Sullivan’s Island to attack Patriots at what is now known as Fort Moultrie.
 The inlet was too deep to wade across and too shallow to allow for boats.
 The geography of the inlet was one of several factors that helped Patriots secure a victory at the infamous Battle of Sullivan’s Island.

 During the Civil War, the CSS H.L.
 Hunley entered the ocean at Battery Marshall on the Isle of Palms to sink the USS Housatonic, making it the first submarine to sink an enemy ship.
 The submarine itself sunk to the ocean floor soon afterwards, to be discovered and recovered in 1995 four miles off the coast of Sullivan’s Island.

 After World War II the beach town became a thriving residential area for soldiers returning from war and establishing homes.
 The addition of the Ben Sawyer Bridge in 1946 further connected people from Mount Pleasant to the beaches of Sullivan’s Island and Isle of Palms and created more housing demands.
 Prior to the construction of this bridge, people crossed to the islands by ferry.
-In 1993 the Isle of Palms connector bridge was completed, making the beach even more accessible – and more populated.
+In 1993 the Isle of Palms connector bridge (seen above) was completed, making the beach even more accessible – and more populated.
 Today the town is a mixture of full-time residents and vacation home owners.

 Isle of Palms Info